 On the last track, we discussed the Five Points to consider when thinking

-about medicating an ADD child.
+about medicating an ADHD child.
 The Five Points to consider when thinking

-about giving an ADD child medication were 1. the attitudes of the child
+about giving an ADHD child medication were 1. the attitudes of the child

 and parents toward the use of medication, 2. the use of medication in